 If you try to run an

-exec command after trying to queue a command with a syntax error like this one, you will receive another error message telling you that the transaction was discarded:
+exec command after trying to queue a command with a syntax error like this example, you will receive another error message telling you that the transaction was discarded:

 Output(error) EXECABORT Transaction discarded because of previous errors.

-In cases like this, you’ll need to restart the transaction block and make sure you enter each command correctly.
+In cases like this, you need to restart the transaction block and make sure you enter each command correctly.